 You’ve been invited to a day of country pursuits and have absolutely no idea what to wear.
-Whether it’s a corporate jolly or your new girlfriend’s annual family shoot, the last thing you need is to make a fool of yourself.
+Whether it’s a corporate jolly or your new partner’s annual family shoot, the last thing you need is to make a fool of yourself.

 Country dress codes

 First things first, check the invitation for any mention of a dress code.
 If no dress code is stated, it’s perfectly acceptable to contact the host and ask what the dress code is – better that than risk embarrassing both of you.